Parents and Guests of First-Year Students

 - Transitions happen for both new students, and their parents, guests, and family members.
 This process can feel overwhelming.
 The New Student Orientation program is designed to help all groups in the transition to Indiana State University.

 - Talk to your student before, during, and after orientation.
 Let them know it is okay to be nervous.
 See what questions they have and tag-team the information.
-Students will hear a great deal from current students and staff who will help them feel at home and at-ease during the program.
+Students will hear a great deal from their Welcome Team Leader who will help them feel at home and at ease during the program.

 - Be Prepared: The transition starts here.
 This is the time to encourage your student to step outside their comfort zone and meet their peers.
 It is also a comfortable environment for your student to ask other students about life at Indiana State.